 The email option is available immediately.
 The court encourages this method of delivery to avoid delay in routing the documents to the research attorney.

 There are different processes available to settle lawsuits without having to go to trial.
 The most common forms of ADR are Mediation, Arbitration, and Case Evaluation.
 In ADR, a trained, impartial person decides disputes or helps the parties reach resolutions of their disputes for themselves.
 The persons are neutrals who are normally chosen by the disputing parties or by the court.
 Neutrals can help parties resolve disputes without having to go to court.

 Interested in serving on the court's Civil/Mediation list?
-The next open enrollment will begin January 2014 and ends on June 15, 2014.
+The open enrollment will begin January and ends on June 15 of each year.